 Contact a Santa Rosa or San Francisco Landlord-Tenant Attorney Today

 If you believe your residence may be uninhabitable under California law, contact an experienced landlord-tenant lawyer in San Francisco today to learn how you can be compensated for your injuries.
-The attorneys at Willoughby Brod have helped numerous San Francisco tenants obtain full recovery for their injuries from living in an uninhabitable residence.
+The attorneys at Brod Law Firm have helped numerous San Francisco tenants obtain full recovery for their injuries from living in an uninhabitable residence.
 Contact us today at (800) 427-7020 or visit us online to schedule your free consultation.

 (image courtesy of Scott Webb)